Skills

 Skills ensure there is an adequate workforce, with the skills to work safely and the ongoing development to adapt to changing requirements.
 Sharing safety learnings and resources can only make ports safer if people are able to understand and implement them.
 Ports cannot become safer if people don’t know how to act safely.
 Port workplace culture must promote safety as the main driver for performance, and people and the main drive for safety.

-Pillar three: Current and future skills requirements
+Pillar two: Current and future skills requirements

-Pillar four: Skills standards
+Pillar three: Skills standards

 Skills Strategy